 The number one selling process is to examine previously sold similar properties in your region to get a feel of what buyers are willing to spend.
 Investigate how inventory is moving—are properties selling quickly, or are listings lingering on the market?
 If houses sell slowly, you may wish to price your home cheaper to attract buyers' attention.
 If you're having difficulty deciding on a price, try taking advantage of complimentary realtor consultations.

 Get Your Home Market Ready

 Before promoting your home, make sure you have at least one high-quality shot of each room, preferably two or three.
 Hiring a professional photographer may be worthwhile.
 Create a well-written synopsis to market the property as well.
-Examine other postings in your area to discover what you appreciate about the property descriptions.
-You can start promoting once you have both.
+Examine other postings in your area or neighborhood to discover what you appreciate about the property descriptions.
+You can start promoting it to interested buyers once you have both.

 There are various marketing methods for selling the property, with one of the most compelling being online.
-You can market your property for free on Zillow, Facebook, Marketplace, Trulia, or Redfin.
+You can market your property for free on real-estate marketplace companies like Zillow, Facebook, Marketplace, Trulia, or Redfin.

 Furthermore, depending on the state in which your home is located, several websites will allow you to pay a nominal flat cost to list the property for sale in the MLS.
 This gives you significantly more visibility than listing for free on each website.